Aranya-Marjara/vanasight/README.md

 > “Where Code Meets the Wilderness.”

-A non-profit, open-source collective building ethical AI ecosystems —
+A **non-profit, open-source organization** building ethical AI ecosystems —
 balancing the grace of the forest and the wisdom of the wild.

 🌐 [https://github.com/Aranya-Marjara](https://github.com/Aranya-Marjara)

+---

 ---